Galmpton C of E Primary School

 How do we assess the effectiveness of our special needs provision and how are parents, children and young people involved in this assessment?

 Each term we hold SEN review meetings with each class teacher to discuss the progress made by these pupils and outcomes are reported to parents where appropriate.
-The data produced on SEN pupils is analysed by the assessment co-ordinator and the SENDCo as well as class teachers and the head teacher and subject leads.
+The data produced on SEN pupils is analysed by the head teacher and the SENDCo as well as class teachers and the head teacher and subject leads.
 If pupils are not making expected progress against their targets, the targets will be reset and different strategies will be implemented.
 Parents attend annual reviews for children with EHC Plans and they are always asked to fully contribute to the meetings.

 The SEN/Inclusion policy and the Local Offer are reviewed annually to make sure they reflect the current practice in our school.
 Our Accessibility policy is also reviewed when appropriate.

-Parents can make an appointment to see the head teacher, SENDCo or their child’s class teacher to discuss their child’s provision and how we can improve it.
-A teaching assistant or class teacher working with the SEN pupils discusses the targets with the children and asks them how they think they are doing when working towards achieving their targets.
+Parents/ carers can make an appointment to see the head teacher, SENDCo or their child’s class teacher to discuss their child’s provision and how we can improve it.
+A teaching assistant or class teacher working with the pupils with SEND discusses the targets with the children and asks them how they think they are doing when working towards achieving their targets.
 Parents and pupils are asked to fill out questionnaires annually on how they feel their child or the child themselves are doing at school.
 The SENDCo attends meetings and events held by the local authority to promote information sharing and the sharing of good practice around the Bay area.

 How do we ensure that teaching staff and other staff have the expertise needed to support children and young people with special educational needs?